quollcucumber/aiplaysgame/README.md

 ```

 ## To run

+### NIM:

 To train nim, run `./a.out nim train`
 If you want to train some certain number, eg 50000, of iterations, run `./a.out nim train 50000`

-If you want to play against the AI, run `./a.out nim play`
+If you want to play against the AI, run `./a.out nim play` - note, train before you play

+### TIC TAC TOE:

+To train tic tac toe, run `./a.out tictactoe train`
+If you want to train some certain number, eg 50000, of iterations, run `./a.out tictactoe train 50000`

+If you want to play against the AI, run `./a.out tictactoe play` - note, train before you play